dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 ### Dropbox Case Study

-Here I will take you through the journey of how guys at Dropbox built and deployed a state-of-the-art OCR pipeline to millions of users.
+Here I will take you through the journey of how the team at Dropbox built and deployed a state-of-the-art OCR pipeline to millions of users.

+- [x] Planning & Project setup

 The goal of the project was to enable following features for Dropbox Business users
 - Extract all the text in scanned documents and index it, so that it can be searched for later